 - It is possible to update them even if the author is not around anymore.

-It is also possible to first iterate on a Google Doc, and then convert it to
+You can choose to first iterate on a Google Doc, and then convert it to Markdown for posterity.

 Using Google Docs